Now that everyone's binged Love & Death, they're asking, "Where is Candy Montgomery today?"

 Yes, Candy Montgomery is alive and was recently working as a therapist in Georgia.
 Born in November 1949, she is currently 72 years old.

-Jessica Biel reportedly tried to get in touch with the real-life Candy in preparation for her upcoming role, the actress told Entertainment Weekly (opens in new tab): "She was not interested."
+Jessica Biel reportedly tried to get in touch with the real-life Candy in preparation for her role, the actress told Entertainment Weekly: "She was not interested."
 Biel then turned to Robert Udashen, one of Candy's attorneys in the murder case, who was a "huge resource of information."

-Of playing the real-life Candy Montgomery, Biel told Variety: "I wanted to create this person that you really, really were conflicted about.
+Of playing the real-life Candy Montgomery, Biel told Variety, "I wanted to create this person that you really, really were conflicted about.
 You’re with her.
-You’re with her and then, wait a minute, I’m not sure if I’m with her."
+You’re with her and then, wait a minute, I’m not sure if I’m with her.
+As the story unfolds, you empathize with the actions.
+You get it on some level.
+You connect on a human level in some way."

 Christina Izzo is the Deputy Editor of My Imperfect Life.